You can technically drive a nail with a wrench. It works, sort of, but you'll spend more time and effort than if you'd just used a hammer.

 Right now, your trip information is scattered.
 Some people check the spreadsheet, some people only read WhatsApp, someone bookmarked the Google Doc and never opens it.
 Getting everyone on the same page requires constant effort from whoever's organising.

-With a dedicated tool, there's one place.
-The trip.
-Everything about it lives there.
+With a dedicated tool there's one place — the trip — and everything about it lives there.
 Check the trip, see the current state.
 No archaeology required.

 But I've always done it this way